 Less common causes:

-Other causes include a blood clot in an artery in a lung (pulmonary embolism) and inflammation of blood vessels (vasculitis) in the lung, such as Goodpasture's syndrome.
+Other causes include a blood clot in an artery in a lung (pulmonary embolism) and inflammation of blood vessels (vasculitis) in the lung, such as Goodpasture syndrome or granulomatosis with polyangiitis (Wegener granulomatosis).

 Massive hemoptysis is the production of more than a pint (about 600 milliliters) of blood within 24 hours.
 The most common causes include the following: